-Discrimination / Police / Police Discrimination / What if I'm arrested?
+Discrimination / LGBTQ+ rights / Police / Police Discrimination / What if I'm arrested?

 Your rights as a trans/non-binary person if you’re arrested

 What are your legal protections against transphobic discrimination?
-Do you have to have a GRC?
-Why might you need to identify your gender in police custody?
-Our advice and information hub has you covered
+Do you have to have a Gender Recognition Certificate?
+When do you need to identify your gender in police custody?

 Disclaimer: this article is for general information.
 It’s not intended to be used as legal advice.
 For information on how to get legal advice, please see our page here.